merkelis-p/PSI1/README.md

 # PSI1

-Features: <br>
+Features: \
-You can upload a video <br>
+You can upload a video \
 You can upload a pdf \
 You can upload a mp3 \
-You can upload a word document
+You can upload a word document  \
-You could create a thread for discussion
+You could create a thread for discussion  \
-You can comment under uploaded files
+You can comment under uploaded files \
-You could report inappropriate content
+You could report inappropriate content \
-Upvote
+Upvote \
-Downvote
+Downvote \
 Login